-The promotion of an integrated and systematic approach in preventing and regulating pollution created by ships to minimize the impacts of any harm that may occur from marine operations and accidents is required by current policies in compliance with ratified international conventions.
+The promotion of an integrated and systematic approach in preventing and regulating pollution created by ships to minimize the impacts of any harm that may occur from marine operations and accidents is required by current policies in compliance with international conventions with which the Philippines is a State Party.
 It should include the principles of sustainable development, along with measures to maintain economic progress and advancement while preserving the long-term worth of the environment.

 To prevent marine pollution from ships, it is necessary to develop, review and update current policies, rules, and regulations.
-It is also important to emphasize collaborative and coordinating mechanisms among the relevant regulatory agencies and to create incentives for businesses that support environmentally friendly operations.
-This strategy's sole component is the ratification and full implementation of international conventions, agreements, instruments or protocols relevant to the environment protection.
+It is also important to emphasize in the promotion of marine environment protection collaborative and coordinating mechanisms among the relevant regulatory agencies and to create incentives for businesses that support environmentally friendly operations and practices.
+This strategy's sole component is the ratification and full implementation of international conventions, agreements, instruments or protocols relevant to environment protection.

 - 1. Formulation of national policies and guidelines for the implementation of the following instruments: - a.
-The International Convention for the Prevention of Pollution from Ships, 1973 as modified by the Protocol of 1978, or "MARPOL 73/78" including Annexes I to VI
+The International Convention for the Prevention of Pollution from Ships, 1973 as modified by the Protocol of 1978, or "MARPOL 73/78" including Annexes I to VI;

 - b.
-The International Convention for the Control and Management of Ships' Ballast Water and Sediments (BWM Convention), 2004 - c.
-The International Convention on the Control of Harmful Anti-fouling Systems in Ships (AFS Convention), 2001 - d.
-Convention on the Prevention of Marine Pollution by Dumping of Wastes and Other Matter, 1972, as amended - e.
-1996 Protocol to the Convention on the Prevention of Marine Pollution by Dumping of Wastes and Other Matter, 1972 - f.
-International Convention on Oil Pollution Preparedness, Response and Cooperation, 1990 - g.
-International Convention on the Establishment of an International Fund for Compensation for Oil Pollution Damage, 1992 - h.
+The International Convention for the Control and Management of Ships' Ballast Water and Sediments (BWM Convention), 2004; - c.
+The International Convention on the Control of Harmful Anti-fouling Systems in Ships (AFS Convention), 2001; - d.
+Convention on the Prevention of Marine Pollution by Dumping of Wastes and Other Matter, 1972, as amended; - e.
+1996 Protocol to the Convention on the Prevention of Marine Pollution by Dumping of Wastes and Other Matter, 1972; - f.
+International Convention on Oil Pollution Preparedness, Response and Cooperation, 1990; - g.
+International Convention on the Establishment of an International Fund for Compensation for Oil Pollution Damage, 1992; - h.
 International Convention on Civil Liability for Oil Pollution Damage (CLC), 1992 - 2.
-Ratification of the Hong Kong Convention
+Ratification of the Hong Kong Convention.